argorrepati01/cancer-diagnosis/README.md

 ## Objective

-- Build a multiclass classification model using Gene, Variant, and Text features that categorize into nine different classes.
+- Build a multiclass classification model using gene, variant, and text features.
 - Interpretability is important, to understand how the model is classifying.
 - Probability of a data point belonging to each class.
 - Low-error model, since errors are costly.